Last updated on 19th August 2019

 How do I sign up for formals?

 You can sign up for formals using this website.
 Just use for Formals Signup system!
-Sign-up times are usually sent out by email and the list of people signed up will also be sent round by email.
+Sign-up times are usually sent out by email (sign ups usually open at 7pm the week before the formal) and the list of people signed up will also be sent round by email.

 Living in Durham